DawsonMyers/geo-cli/Readme.md

 2. **DbUnavailable**
    * If you're trying to create a db using `geo db start <version>` and encounter a DbUnavilable exception, try running `geo db init`.

+3. **Unable to find image 'geo_cli_db_postgres:latest' locally**
+    * This error can happen when creating a db with `geo db start NAME`.
+This message indicates that `geo` cannot find the base Postgres image that it uses to create db containers.
+Fix this by running `geo image create`, followed by the same `geo db start NAME` command again.
+You may want to run `geo db rm NAME` first to remove anything that was created during the earlier failed attempt.